 Africa is a popular destination for those looking for a new experience – with a rich diversity of opportunities, there is more than enough for travelers to get involved with.

 The draw of conservation

 Conservation projects are a huge draw for volunteers as Africa has an enormous variety of wildlife.
 Animal protection work taking place in Kenya’s Rift Valley offers volunteers the chance to contribute to the preservation of the country’s biodiversity while the nature reserve of Kwa Tuli in South Africa lets workers get right up close in caring for the animals.

 Anyone choosing to volunteer abroad will find plenty to do.

 Many people choose Africa as a volunteering destination in order to give something back to those who are much less fortunate than themselves.
 There are a few opportunities that are more satisfying than working as a volunteer teacher in areas such as Ghana.

 Ghanian schools are often understaffed with few resources for the children.
-The effects of volunteer teachers on the children’s education is immense, with a real positive impact made on the wider community.
+The effects of volunteer teachers on the children’s education are immense, with a real positive impact made on the wider community.

 Dare to care

 Care volunteers in Africa will find many opportunities to inspire them.
 Daycare centers, orphanages, and care homes provide safe havens for children and vulnerable adults and many rely heavily on volunteers to survive.

 The country of Ethiopia was badly affected by massive amounts of famine and conflicts around two decades ago – an enormous amount of support is still needed in the care sector to help people to rebuild their lives.